Posted on 02, April, 2015

 Here is a simple design great for a cashier’s line, fast food restaurant, coffee shop queue, or concession stand.
 Use top-mounted stock stanchion post signs for directing traffic.
 These sign toppers comes in all types of post finishes.
 Stanchions also come in many different colors including black, gold and silver.

-Normal L-Shape w/ Express Lane
+L-Shape w/ Express Lane

 This configuration is a common version of a teller station.
 This layout is perfect for smaller banks, airports, gift shops and concession lines.
 Different types of signs are available as well as many colors of rope to match any business decor.

-Don't Forget Signs!
+Don't Forget Signs and Accessories!

 In order for your customers to be able to differentiate lines and have a smooth queue, you must bring informative signage into the equation.
 Many signs feature pre-printed messages, while others come with replacement letters for constantly changing signage needs.
 When purchasing signs for your new crowd control queue line you must remember that no sign is complete without a frame.
 The sign's frame will usually attach right to the top of your posts or stanchions very easily.
 This type of stanchion-top sign is great for restaurants, banks, hotels, airports, and any other business setting you can think of!